stefphd/SBBMicro/README.md

 ## Code generation

 Code generation of the control algorithm is performed via *MATLAB/Simulink* with the *Embedeed Coder Toolbox*.
+Other toolboxes may be required.
 Code generation can be launch with *MATLAB* using

 ```MATLAB
 gencode()